Dotrar/telescope-python-imports/readme.md

 Then bind to a key:

-I prefer to use ctrl-i while in insert mode.
+I prefer to use ctrl-y while in insert mode.
 Note that after text has been inserted, you will return to insert mode

 ```
-inoremap <c-i> <cmd>:lua require("telescope").extensions.py_imports.search()<CR>
+inoremap <c-y> <cmd>:lua require("telescope").extensions.py_imports.search()<CR>
 ```